samjones00/docs/docs/_documentation/templates-svelte.md

 ---
-slug: templates-vue
+slug: templates-svelte
-title: Vue Project Templates
+title: Svelte Project Templates
 ---

 [Svelte](https://svelte.dev/) is a radical new approach to building user interfaces.
 Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.